Explorer

 Rincon Mountain Wilderness

-• Rincon Peak: This long out and back trail winds through the desert landscape and climbs amidst the forested hillsides before reaching the summit of Rincon Peak.
-This side of the range features more woodlands and less cacti.
-The out and back trail is 16.5 miles (26 km) and features 4,593 feet (1,400 m) of elevation gain.
+• Rincon Peak: This long out-and-back trail winds through the desert landscape and climbs amidst the forested hillsides before reaching the summit of Rincon Peak.
+This side of the range features more woodlands and fewer cacti.
+The out-and-back is 16.5 miles (26 km) and features 4,593 feet (1,400 m) of elevation gain.

-• Manning Camp Trail: Beginning along the eastern edge of the range, this trail travels northwest into the heart of the Rincon Mountains.
+• Manning Camp Trail: This trail travels northwest into the heart of the Rincon Mountains after beginning along the range’s eastern edge.
 Hikers wind through the rolling grasslands before reaching the designated campground.
 This trail is 18.8 miles (30 km) long and features 4,855 feet (1,480 m) of elevation gain.
-The route can also be extended to reach the summit of Mica Mountain and Spud Rock.
+For the bold, the route can also be extended to reach the summit of Mica Mountain and Spud Rock.

 Major Cities